Skip to content

 Grid

-Background color - the background color of the component.
+Background color - the background color of the grid container, visible in the gap between cells.
 A hex value can be input in one the formats:

 • #RRGGBB